LevanceWam/JavascriptCourse/README.md

 <p>Hoisting:</p>

-<p>In javascript we have something called hoisting.
+<p>In Javascript we have something called hoisting.
 Hoisting is the process of moving function declarations to the top of the file.
 This is done automatically by the javascript engine that is running the code.
-(This code be a interview question)</p>
+(This could be a interview question)</p>